tghn2/obaluaye/README.md

 The program is a joint initiative of the [Nursing Now Challenge](https://www.nursingnow.org/) and [The Global Health Network](https://tghn.org/), leveraging their extensive global communities.

+_[Obalúayé](https://en.wikipedia.org/wiki/Babal%C3%BA-Ay%C3%A9) is one of the orishas or manifestations of the supreme creator god Olodumare in the Yoruba religion of West Africa.
+Obalúayé is the spirit of the Earth and strongly associated with infectious disease, and healing._

 ## Licence

-The Obalúayé hub distribution is licensed under the terms of the [GNU Affero General Public License](https://github.com/whythawk/whyqd-hub/blob/main/LICENSE).
+Obalúayé is licensed under the terms of the [GNU Affero General Public License](https://github.com/whythawk/whyqd-hub/blob/main/LICENSE).